Tuesday, April 23, 2024

 A red-and-beige building from the Renaissance was refaced in 1705 and has always been used by the Dean of St. Vitus.

-A school existed for the vicarage, but it is now used by the Vikarka Restaurant, with a great view of the awesome cathedral and a back-garden.
+A school existed for the vicarage, but it is now used by the Vikarka Restaurant, with a great view of the cathedral and another perspective from the rear area.

 Other structures are built against the wall: a police station, governmental offices, a cafeteria (open to castle employees and visitors).
 At the end is a café with outdoor seating and views of St. George’s Square, which is paved with cobblestones.